5 reasons why SaaS companies scale in Greater Phoenix

 Here are the top five reasons why Greater Phoenix is the perfect location for SaaS companies to scale.

 The number one issue for scaling companies tends to be finding quality talent.
 Tier one markets such as San Francisco, Los Angeles and New York are increasingly seeing the war for talent become more competitive, which forces companies to look elsewhere to scale their operations.
 This is where Greater Phoenix excels!
 Arizona State University’s enrollment surpassed 100,000 students for the first time in the fall of 2017, including more than 20,000 students enrolled in the engineering school alone.
 Along with other higher education institutions including the University of Arizona, Grand Canyon University and University of Phoenix, there is a steady pipeline of qualified students looking for entry-level roles.
 This is very attractive to scaling SaaS companies who are looking to build out their sales, customer support or software development/product teams.

 - Concentration of firms

 SaaS is not new in Greater Phoenix.
-Legacy companies like JDA Software, GoDaddy and Infusionsoft are all headquartered in the Phoenix region and employ hundreds of workers.
+Legacy companies like JDA Software, GoDaddy and Keap are all headquartered in the Phoenix region and employ hundreds of workers.
 Homegrown companies like WebPT have scaled successfully and are partly fueled by local venture capitalists who specialize in enterprise B2B SaaS companies.
 Gregslist, a list compiled by local SaaS guru Greg Head, shows that nearly 300 SaaS companies have an operation in Arizona.
 When companies are looking to expand, they tend to flock to markets where there is a concentration of other similar firms.

 - Welcoming culture